n45os/Advanced-Computer-Architecture-Exercise-2-12-2021/README.md

 ## Sector 1.
 Executing SPEC CPU2006 Benchmarks
 ### 1. General stats
 #### Why the commited and the simulated instructions are different?
-Probably I couldnt understand fully the question, but the commtes and the simulated instructions were the same on all benchmarks.
+In both cases obsereved, these numbers were the same (**100000000**).
+I used the numbers of `sim_insts` and `system.cpu.committedInsts`.
+Probably I couldnt understand fully the question, but the commited and the simulated instructions were the same on all benchmarks.
 #### Total number of L1 data cache replacements and how could we fild the number of L2 cache accesses without looking at its stat?
 The total number of L1 cache replacements is different on every simulation.
 That's pretty natural because the opperation that each benchmark uses vary.